 In exploring our past and learning about the foundations of the time periods fantasy draws upon, we can empower our writing with detail readers love.
 So below, we’ll take a look at medieval castles in fantasy and how they translate into the genre, a range of different fortifications from the middle ages, how they were overcome, and what life was like in a keep.

 We’ll also take a look at some fantasy castle art before taking a look at how you can draw your own impressive fortification.
 There’s also a section on coming up with ideas for your own castle creations.

 The subject matter is quite large so this post will be the first in a short series.
-You can read the next parts of the guide by clicking below:

 The Middles Ages lasted about a thousand years, kicking off in or around the 5th century and lasting until the 15th.
-It can be split into two periods: the ‘Dark Ages’, which ran from 5th to 10th century, and the High Middle Ages, from the 10th to 15th.
+It can be split into two periods: the ‘Dark Ages’, which ran from the 5th to 10th century, and the High Middle Ages, from the 10th to 15th.
 (I understand the phrase Dark Ages is no longer accepted by some, but for ease, it’ll serve here).

-Castles didn’t really exist in the Dark Ages.
+Castles didn’t exist in the Dark Ages.
 What did exist were the remains of Roman fortifications, but only in Western Europe.
 Everywhere else structures were made from wood.